 I work in watercolours and oils and run classes several times a week teaching drawing and painting skills.
 I also make hand-pulled original prints using techniques including linocut and etching.
 Cats are a bit of an obsession and they crop up in a lot of my work.
 I love getting out and about in London to paint and draw the amazing scenery and buildings we have here.
 You can watch me braving winter weather to paint in this report by BBC London:

-I have exhibited with the Society of Women Artists at the Mall Galleries in London and the Royal Birmingham Society of Artists.
+I have exhibited with the Society of Women Artists at the Mall Galleries in London, Chelsea Art Society and the Royal Birmingham Society of Artists.
 I have undertaken many commissions, including for the stately home Syon House (cards and prints designed by me are available in the gift shop).

 “I purchased your painting ‘Bunny Park church in Spring’ for friends who were celebrating their 25th wedding anniversary, having married at the church 25 years ago.
 When we presented the painting to our friends one of them cried and both were moved, it was simply the perfect gift.
 Thank you so much for your talent, the images on your website do not do justice to your art work once you see it in the flesh.”